gwpy/gwpy/docs/spectrum/index.rst

    TimeSeries.psd
    TimeSeries.asd

-In this example we expand upon plotting a :class:`~pdpy.timeseries.TimeSeries`, by calculating the amplitude-spectral density of the gravitational-wave strain data from LHO:
+In this example we expand upon plotting a :class:`~pydischarge.timeseries.TimeSeries`, by calculating the amplitude-spectral density of the gravitational-wave strain data from LHO:

 .. plot::
    :context: reset
    :include-source:
    :nofigs:

-   >>> from pdpy.timeseries import TimeSeries
+   >>> from pydischarge.timeseries import TimeSeries
    >>> gwdata = TimeSeries.get('H1:LDAS-STRAIN', 'September 16 2010 06:40',
    ...
 'September 16 2010 06:50')
    >>> spectrum = gwdata.asd(8, 4)